NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 The concept is simple: use the [navigation timings API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_timing_API) available in web browsers and record it.
 That's it.
 There's some sanity checks in there (you wouldn't believe the number of NTP clock corrections that yield invalid timings from syncs *during a render* making clocks go backwards...), but otherwise that's pretty much it.
-For 5% (we can adjust this at will) of requests to Stack Overflow (or any Q&A site on our network), we ask the browser to send these timings.
+For 5% of requests to Stack Overflow (or any Q&A site on our network), we ask the browser to send these timings.
+We can adjust this percentage at will.

 For a description of how this works, you can visit [teststackoverflow.com](https://teststackoverflow.com/).
 Here's what it looks like: